payday-restoration/restoration-mod/README.md

 The still unused Biker Dozer
 and the creation of the map package.

-fuglore doing all the crazy AI and tactic changes.
+fuglore doing all the crazy AI and tactic changes and providing Less Flat "The Classic" Lighting for implementation.

 Ravicale reworking some perk decks, overhauling dodge, and other gameplay tweaks.